documentationfor yFiles for HTML 3.0.0.1

 CSS Item Style

-The cssClass property can be used to specify one or more CSS classes on the root element of the DOM structure of the graph item.
+The cssClass property lets you specify one or more CSS classes for the root element of a graph item’s DOM structure.

-The following snippet shows how define a basic CSS style for nodes with the cssClass property.
+The following snippet shows how to define a basic CSS style for nodes using the cssClass property.

 <style>